Synonym(s)

 EtiopathogenesisThis section has been translated automatically.

 An increased colonization rate with Staphylococcus aureus also appears to be of pathogenetic significance (see also atopic eczema).
-Their toxins belonging to the superantigens are able to stimulate T-cells in a special way.
-An eradication is recommended from this point of view.
+Its toxins, which belong to the superantigens, are able to stimulate T-cells in a special way.
+From this perspective, eradication is recommended (Jonak C et al. 2021).

 ManifestationThis section has been translated automatically.